What is light pollution?

 One of the most worrying consequences of light pollution is its impact on human health.

-Exposure to artificial lighting disrupts our circadian rhythm, causing sleep disturbances that can result in a host of physical and mental health issues, such as depression, obesity and diabetes.
+Exposure to artificial lighting disrupts our circadian rhythm, causing sleep disturbances that can result in a range of physical and mental health problems, such as depression, obesity and diabetes.

 The negative effects of light pollution also extend to animals and plants.